monsoonmaelstrom/book2/book2.md

 “I don’t think I do,” I tell him as I step out of his arms and walk back inside.

-“You do,” Liam says following me.
+“You do,” Liam asserts, as he follows me.

-“He’s right, Hazel,” I hear Alex say from somewhere further inside.
+“He’s right, Hazel,” I hear Alex concur from somewhere further inside.
 “You’re making things difficult for everyone.
 Not just Peter.”

 “Stop listening to conversations you’re not part of, Alex.”